maurodelazeri/badger/docs/README.md

 ### List Of All Pools

 * All pools of a given protocol. `/v1/pools/:protocol/:cursor/:count`.
 The first request your cursor should be `0` and the subsequent requests your cursor should be the value returned in the field `next_cursor`.
 If `next_cursor` is equal to `0` there's no more data.
+Your `count` can change from request to request and the maximum per request is `1000`

 Please note that the `count` parameter is the amount of work that should be done at every call in order to retrieve elements from the collection and the result can represent more elements than what is specified in the count.